-Percival Everett's books: from The Trees to Erasure
+Percival Everett's books: from The Trees and Erasure to James

-Lean Cowan introduces some of Percival Everett's must-read works, from new novel James, a radical retelling of Huckleberry Finn, to Booker-nominated The Trees, and Erasure, the novel behind the Oscar-winning film American Fiction.
+Leah Cowan introduces some of Percival Everett's must-read works, from 2024 Booker-shortlisted James, a radical retelling of Huckleberry Finn, to Booker-nominated The Trees, and Erasure, the novel behind the Oscar-winning film American Fiction.

 In a 2002 interview, the prolific novelist Percival Everett explained that “my mission has always been to disappear,” a reference to a concept coined by the French theorist Roland Barthes.
 In an essay titled ‘The Death of the Author’, Barthes argued that the ‘meaning’ of a book lies in the hands of the reader, and not the head of the writer.
 Yet, while Everett’s books are certainly mysterious, shape-shifting, metafictional, and full of clever tricks and misdirections, the author’s presence is a beating heart throughout his writing.